MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/match-entities.md

 1. Specify how to merge the duplicate records and choose one of three merge options:
    - *Most filled*: Identifies the record with most filled attributes as the winner record.
 This is the default merge option.
    - *Most recent*: Identifies the winner record based on the most recency.
 Requires a date or a numeric field to define the recency.
    - *Least recent*: Identifies the winner record based on the least recency.
-Needs a date or a numeric field to define the recency.
+Requires a date or a numeric field to define the recency.

    > [!div class="mx-imgBorder"]
    > ![Deduplication rules step 1](media/match-selfconflation.png "Deduplication rules step 1")